“Where do you live?” she asked.

 There’s still work for me to do of course, including writing articles like this to help you, but all of the day-to-day operations are no longer my responsibility.

-Even during my 2008 travels when my blogging business was younger, I relied on help.
+Even during my 2008 travels when my blogging business was still just getting started I relied on help.

 My team was much smaller then, just myself, a tech person and a customer support person in my inbox, but without them things would be much harder.
 Knowing other people are working on your websites and handling your emails while you travel makes a BIG difference.